tinchodias/hiedra/README.md

 It is a small Pharo project to visually connect items in a history-like graph.
 It uses Athens, and provides support for Morphic, FastTable and Spec.

+White theme and single column (the text sticks to the hiedra on each row):

 ![screenshotB](screenshotB.png)

-White theme and single column (text stick to the hiedra).
+Dark theme and two columns:

 ![screenshot](screenshot.png)
-Dark theme and two columns.

 ## Install it